mldbai/mldb/container_files/assets/www/doc/builtin/functions/EM.md

-# EM Function
+# Gaussian Clustering Function

-The Estimation-Maximisation (EM) function type takes the output dataset of the EM procedure and applies it to new data in order to assign it to clusters.
+The gaussian clustering function type takes the output dataset of the gaussian clustering procedure and applies it to new data in order to assign it to clusters.

 ## Configuration